-Since Alaska's statehood in 1959, much of the land in the study areas has passed into private ownership through several land disposal or settlement entry programs.
-For example, over 52,000 acres (over 10 percent of the total acreage) in the South Parks Highway Subregion of the Susitna Area Plan (Alaska Department of Natural Resources 1985:87-88), which includes the Chase area, has been offered for settlement by the state or the Matanuska-Susitna Borough, mostly in five acre tracts.
+1985.-87-885), which includes the Chase area, has been offered for settlement by the state or the Matanuska-Susitna Borough, mostly in five acre tracts.
 This acreage includes much of the most desirable lands for settlement in lower elevations with proximity to road access and established communities.
-The state's Susitna Area Plan recommended that 10,330 acres in the South Parks Highway Subregion be offered to the public for settlement over a 20 year period.
-In addition, the plan recommended an offering of 22,000 acres in the North Parks Highway Subregion, including the Hurricane - Broad Pass area included in this study (Alaska Department of Natural Resources 1985:71-72).
-(The following table) provides a list of the major settlement programs that have occurred in the study area and their general locations.
+The state's Susitna Area Plan recommended that 10,330 acres in the South Parks Highway Sub region be offered to the public for settlement over a 20 year period.
+In addition, the plan recommended an offering of 22,000 acres in the North Parks Highway Sub region, including the Hurricane - Broad Pass area included in this study (Alaska Department of Natural Resources 1985:71-72).
+Table 2 provides a list of the major settlement programs that have occurred in the study area and their general locations.